shulamitmorjossef/Expresso-Server/README.md

 README.md

-"Expresso" is a website designed to sell coffee machines and capsules.
-The project includes a backend server based on Node.js and Express and a frontend based on React.
+Expresso ☕
+A website for selling coffee machines and capsules, built with:

+Backend: Node.js + Express

+Frontend: React

 Steps to install and run the project: